VA Mortgage Rates Are “Best Available”

 Current mortgage rates are low, but of all the available mortgage rates, it’s VA mortgage rates which are the cheapest.

 According to mortgage-software provider Ellie Mae, for the last 12 months, VA mortgage rates have beat interest rates for FHA loans and conventional loans handily.

 The average interest rate on a closed VA loan is close to 37.5 basis points (0.375%) lower than rates for comparable conventional loans backed by Fannie Mae or Freddie Mac; and 12.5 basis points (0.125%) lower than today’s FHA rates.

 And, because VA home loans never require mortgage insurance, they can be an excellent choice for home buyers wanting to make a low downpayment on a home, or no downpayment at all; as well as for homeowners wanting to refinance with little or no home equity.

-VA loans remain among the best "deals" in today's mortgage market.Click to see today's rates (May 26th, 2016)
+VA loans remain among the best “deals” in today’s mortgage market.Verify your new rate (Aug 20th, 2019)

 VA mortgage rates are available as part of a mortgage program known as the VA Loan Guaranty Program.

 The VA Loan Guaranty program is backed by the Department of Veterans Affairs.
 It was introduced in 1944 and, for more than 70 years, the program has helped veterans serving the nation and returning from war to buy homes and to build roots within a community.

 Via the VA Loan Guaranty program, military borrowers are able to buy homes, build homes, and refinance homes at discounted mortgage rates with relaxed credit guidelines.